mahdijz5/Classmates/README.md

 I used node.js and express.js.

 # Usage
-First, open cmd in the website directory.Then , type npm i and npm start
+First, open cmd in the website directory.Then , type npm i and npm start.
+* mongodb must be installed on your device.